kamilburda/gimp-python-wrappers/README.md

 This repository aims to improve development of Python plug-ins for [GIMP 3.0](https://www.gimp.org/downloads/devel/) by providing the following:

-* A simplified interface to call procedures and plug-ins from the GIMP procedural database (PDB) - the same style used in Python plug-ins for GIMP 2.10 and lower:
+* A simplified means to call GIMP plug-ins, built-in procedures, and apply layer effects (GEGL operations):
   ```
-  pdb.some_procedure_name(argument1, argument2, ...)
+  ...
+  pdb.plug_in_jigsaw(image=image, drawables=[layer])
+  ...
+  pdb.gegl__gaussian_blur(layer, std_dev_x=5.0, std_dev_y=4.0, abyss_policy='clamp')
+  ...
   ```

-* A stub file that can be used in IDEs to display code completion suggestions for GIMP PDB procedures (arguments, return values, documentation) as you type.
+* A stub file that can be used in integrated development environments (IDEs) to display code completion suggestions for GIMP procedures, plug-ins and layer effects (arguments, return values, documentation) as you type.
 A pre-generated stub file is provided, but you may generate one yourself if you use custom plug-ins.
 Stub files are supported by several IDEs such as [PyCharm](https://www.jetbrains.com/help/pycharm/stubs.html), [PyDev](https://www.pydev.org/manual_101_install.html) (an Eclipse plug-in) or [Visual Studio Code via a plug-in](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

-* A simplified interface to register plug-ins, resembling the style used in Python plug-ins for GIMP 2.10 and lower.
+* A simplified means to register Python plug-ins.
 See the bottom of the [`generate-pdb-stubs` module](generate-pdb-stubs/generate-pdb-stubs.py) for an example.

 ## Requirements